-At June 30, 2022, the Port has over \$87 million invested in a broad range of capital assets.
-This amount represents a net increase of approximately \$12.6 million.
-The Port purchased the Hub Building, where the administration offices are located.
-The Terminal One formally known as the GP Facility.
-Rehabilitation of the facility is planned for future use.
-The Coal Bank Bridge Replacement was completed this year, and major repair work began on the Swing Span Bridges.
+At June 30, 2023, the Port has over \$88 million invested in a broad range of capital assets.
+This amount represents a net increase of approximately \$1.3 million.
+The Port has continued to invest in bridge infrastructure along the rail line.